Chair ofHuman Resource Management & Intercultural Leadership

 - Elective: International Human Resource Management

-- Core Course: Managing People and Organizations
+- Core Course: Managing People and Organisations

 - Elective: Human Resource Management for Executives